 During the 1.5 – 4 hr stage, Gro is essential for correct determination of cell fates along the dorsal-ventral axis through cooperation with Dorsal.
-Groucho is recruited both within and surrounding two early ventrally-repressed genes, zen and dpp. zen is repressed early in a narrow stripe on the dorsal side of the embryo.
+Groucho is recruited both within and surrounding two early ventrally-repressed genes, zen and dpp.
 The presence of a Groucho-bound peak at the transcription start site often coincides with the presence of Groucho binding upstream or inside of a gene.
-We hypothesize that this supports a model of repression whereby Groucho is recruited to repressive regulatory regions and precipitates a rearrangement of local chromatin, brining Gro into contact with TSS’s.
+We hypothesize that this supports a model of repression whereby Groucho is recruited to repressive regulatory regions and precipitates a rearrangement of local chromatin, bringing Gro into contact with TSS’s.
 Subsequent repression may be accomplished through multiple mechanisms.
-Gro potentially interacts with and leads to the stalling of PolII elongation, which is supported by the finding that Groucho occupancy positively correlates with stalled PolII in the developing embryo.
+Gro potentially interacts with and leads to the stalling of PolII elongation, which is supported by the finding that Groucho occupancy positively correlates with stalled PolII in the developing embryo (see following chapter).
 Repression may also be initiated by the well-documented interaction of Groucho with HDAC1/Rpd3, leading to deacetylation of histones within and directly upstream of the gene body, resulting in chromatin condensation and repression.
 The latter mechanism of repression, via alteration of the histone mark landscape, is a potential mechanism for Groucho to act epigenetically, achieving repression that lasts after Groucho has left a locus.
 This is consistent with behavior seen at the zen locus, where Groucho occupancy is essentially gone following 4 hours of development, despite Zen remaining repressed throughout later stages of development.

 Global analysis of Groucho occupancy additionally reveals that Groucho binding is strongly enriched for binding within genes, specifically within introns, with the highest enrichment exhibited in the 5’ intron of genes.
 Overexpression of Groucho resulted in 10 to 32% of genes bound by Gro to become repressed, depending on timepoint, reinforcing that Groucho binding within genes is one strategy common to Groucho regulation.
 The evolution of regulatory regions within introns is common in Drosophila, and in animals generally.
-Multiple factors, including kruppel and twist have been shown to commonly localize to intronic regions {Matyash, 2004 #3046} {Sandmann, 2007 #3048} {Zeitlinger, 2007 #3025}.
+Multiple factors, including Kruppel and Twist have been shown to commonly localize to intronic regions {Matyash, 2004 #3046} {Sandmann, 2007 #3048} {Zeitlinger, 2007 #3025}.
 The regulatory logic behind intronic cis-regulatory modules is a matter of some debate, as there are significant energetic costs associated with intron maintenance during replication, transcription, and splicing, as well as a regulatory cost in terms of a longer lag-time between transcriptional activation and mature mRNA formation {Yenerall, 2011 #3051}.
 Consistent with this hypothesis, developmentally-regulated genes known to exhibit promoter-proximal pausing of RNA PolII have been shown to have a higher frequency of intron loss but not overall shorter introns {Jiang, 2014 #3052}.
 One potential explanation of the regulatory rational that gives rise to intragenic repressor binding comes from the observation that repression arising from Snail binding in distant CRMs introduces a lag before repression becomes complete, due to the inability of the repressor to affect currently elongating polymerases {Bothma, 2011 #2304}.
 Due to the relatively slow rate of progression of PolII (~ 1.1 to 1.5 kb per min in Drosophila) {Ardehali, 2009 #3053}, this lag time can become significant, especially under developmental contexts in which temporal control of repression can be as important as activation.
 While microRNAs are known to dampen this effect in some contexts {Biemar, 2005 #3054}, Groucho-mediated repression initiated by binding intragenically could potentially be another method to achieve a similar end.

 References